pottekkat/personal-website/content/posts/git-for-vibe-coders/index.md

 git version
 ```

+{{< codapi sandbox="git" editor="off" >}}

+If it shows you a version number like the one above, you already have Git installed and are ready to follow the rest of the guide.

+> **Note**: This guide is interactive, meaning you can click the "Run" button above to run the Git commands on an actual computer living in the cloud (show me how).

-If Git is not installed, follow [this guide](https://github.com/git-guides/install-git) to install it.
-You can run the examples in this guide on the browser itself by clicking the run button.
+If Git isn't installed, follow [this guide](https://github.com/git-guides/install-git) to install it before you jump to the next part of the guide.
+You can also run these examples on the browser and install Git later.

 ## git clone